 This post is a special collaboration with our partner blog Dalmatian DIY.
 We’ll be sharing the details for how to turn your old t-shirts into a cosy quilt in an upcoming post.
-Dalmatian DIY is making toys out of the leftover scraps (more on that below) and we’re going to share ideas for making use of the extra bits and pieces.
-Here is a peek at the quilt:
+Dalmatian DIY is making toys out of the larger leftovers, and we’re sharing ideas for making use of the extra bits and pieces in this post.
+But first, for maximum cutness, here is a peek at the finished patchwork t-shirt quilt:

 A Second Chance Before Scrapping Old T-Shirts

 If your shirts are still in great shape, but no longer suit your shape, size, or style, donate them to charity if possible.
 Let them fulfil their life as clothing before being scrapped or recycled.

 Part of the t-shirt toast, but not all?
 T-shirts that have localised damage like small holes or spot staining can get a whole new life before being relegated to recycling.
 Convert an old shirt into a fresh new(ish) workout top, crop top, tank top, or beach cover-up.
 If cutting isn’t your thing, you can hide your woes with dye, fabric paint, iron-ons, or appliques.